A true southern summer delight that even Yankees end up loving!

 · Vegetable oil/Coconut oil.

 You will need enough to cover the bottom of a black iron skillet about 1/2".
-We also use EVO instead of veggie oil.
+We also use olive oil(not EVO) instead of vegetable oil.
 I think that it really gives them a better taste.

 Slice the tomato into 1/4 slice.
 Salt both sides of the slices.
 Lay them on several paper towels with several paper towels on top.
 Then place a cookie sheet or jellyroll pan on top of the paper towels.
 Let them sit for about an hour or longer at room temp.
 This will soak up all of the excess moisture in the tomato.
 This is the most important step in the process!